 The financial argument for a corporate flat-rate account is not just the per-ride number; it is total cost of ownership — predictability, reconciliation cleanliness, and duty-of-care vetting bundled into one program.

 Scenario one: the roadshow day.
 An executive’s full day — 8 AM hotel pickup, four midtown and downtown meeting stops, a lunch hold, a 4 PM JFK run for a regional flight.
 On a DD hourly sedan booking at $100/hour across an eight-hour day, the day is $800 plus tolls and gratuity, one chauffeur, one vehicle, one dispatch contact, and one account-coded line item.
 The rideshare alternative fragments the day into six-plus separate matched rides, surges on the morning and evening legs, leaves the principal waiting for a match between meetings, and produces six-plus screenshot receipts the assistant has to reconcile manually.
 The flat-rate hourly booking wins on cost, on principal time, and decisively on reconciliation.
+NYC Corporate Car Service prices the same day on its $115-135/hour band with the identical single-booking structure.

 Scenario two: the client pickup at 6 PM.
 A sedan from a downtown office to a client dinner in midtown at the evening peak.
-The DD published sedan flat rate at $100 P2P holds.
+The DD published sedan rate at $100/hour holds.
 The rideshare alternative at 6 PM surges in the 1.8x to 2.6x band with no ceiling, and the surged receipt lands in an expense report a finance team flags.
 The flat rate wins on the known number and on the clean account-coded line.

 Scenario three: the visiting board, team of ten.
 A board flying in for a meeting, met at the airport and moved together to the office.
-The DD Sprinter at $175/hour holds the board in one vehicle with one driver, one tracked airport meet, and one account-coded line.
+The DD Sprinter at $200/hour holds the board in one vehicle with one driver, one tracked airport meet, and one account-coded line.
 The rideshare alternative is three XL cars arriving at different terminals and different times, surging on the inbound bank, with three fragmented receipts.
 The single-Sprinter booking wins on cohesion, on the duty-of-care posture for the visiting principals, and on the clean invoice.

 The pattern is consistent.
 The corporate flat-rate account is a cost ceiling, a reconciliation simplifier, and a duty-of-care instrument at once; the rideshare alternative is open-ended on all three.
 The gap grows with the number of stops, the surge windows, and the size of the program.